Looking into Interpreter Profession

 Consecutive interpreting was not time efficient especially where there were more than two languages were involved in the meeting as one big speech was translated into different languages and all the interpreters needed to speak in turns.

-Challenges faced by interpreters
+Challenges Faced by Interpreters

 It takes more than mastering two languages to be an interpreter.
 Interpreting is meant to help two parties speaking two different languages to communicate.
 During this process, there are a lot of challenges that an interpreter faces.